SimonAsaert/ZellaBackground/People.md

 > ### Mental Attributes<Vydgish>
 >
 >> **Personality**: Accepted of his lot.
 Protective.
 Passive.<br>
-> **Occuption**: Slave mechanic<br>
+> **Occupation**: Slave mechanic<br>
 > **Law**: <br>

 <details>

 <summary><H3>History</H3></summary>

 He stands as a forever slaver.
-Vydgish has known the life of a slave for as long as he's been alive, and is accepting of his lot.
+Vydgish has known the life of a slave for as long as he's been alive, and is accepting of his lot.<br><br>

 At birth, his family were swept up into Hutt space and enslaved.
-Their life beforehand had been tough, being wracked with extreme poverty, constant hunger and being swept up in fighting for the barest of supplies.
+Their life beforehand had been tough, being wracked with extreme poverty, constant hunger and being swept up in fighting for the barest of supplies.<br><br>

 Under ownership, his family would be pressed into work for whomever had bid for him.
 Working gruelling hours but getting fed and shelter for their work.
 A "better life" which they taught to their child.
-So Vydgish would grow believing that being enslaved by those of higher status and power will share their prosperity with the slaves.
+So Vydgish would grow believing that being enslaved by those of higher status and power will share their prosperity with the slaves.<br><br>

 He was allowed a basic education.
 Working bits and pieces from the moment he could.
 Growing up it wouldn't have been easy.
 With constant pain and suffering.
 But he pushed forward with anything he was given, with quiet acceptance of his roles.
-Eventually, time needed for technicians, he would take up the call in this role and began this long-term role.
+Eventually, time needed for technicians, he would take up the call in this role and began this long-term role.<br><br>

 He would slowly gain expertise in his roles, gathering up steady knowledge over years upon years in the role.
-Though his passive personality made him stay in his role as a general techy.
+Though his passive personality made him stay in his role as a general techy.<br><br>

 He would eventually find himself working alongside a literal child.
 One who had clearly plenty to fear and was struggling to remain bold.
-He took her under his wing, keeping her safe from those around while teaching her the ways in the workshop.
+He took her under his wing, keeping her safe from those around while teaching her the ways in the workshop.<br><br>

 During slave uprisings, he would spend time keeping Zella distracted, 'knowing' full-well the result of such would only cause pain as they would be beaten down.
-He did try to teach his thoughts to Zella, though with his teachings being contradicted by [Niruhk](#niruhk-raokt), he would struggle to get through to her.
-With the lessons she took being of having pride with ones work, and "small groups have the ability to change much in the universe, so long as they work together".
+He did try to teach his thoughts to Zella, though with his teachings being contradicted by <a href="https://simonasaert.github.io/ZellaBackground/People.html#niruhk-raokt">Niruhk</a>, he would struggle to get through to her.
+With the lessons she took being of having pride with ones work, and "small groups have the ability to change much in the universe, so long as they work together".<br><br>

 Eventually, Vydgish would stop seeing Zella, as she was traded out elsewhere.
 So would continue his position in Quesh.